Auburn University will sponsor, at the discretion of the hiring department, tenure-track and certain permanent positions for Permanent Residency.

 Permanent residency sponsorship must be initiated by the Chair or Department Head by submitting an email request to the Director of ISSS.

-The applications will be facilitated by the Office of International Programs through the AU counsel for immigration support.
-All processing and legal fees associated with the application will be arranged for in writing with the hiring department and beneficiary prior to the initiation of any petition.
+Permanent residency applications must be facilitated by the OIP and their designated immigration attorney.
+Payment of all fees associated with permanent residency petitions must be made in writing by the hiring department and employee prior to the initiation of the petition.

-University departments may not make promises to any non-tenure track employee or prospective employee concerning sponsorship for permanent residence until the request for sponsorship has been approved by all required administrative offices (including the Office of the Provost/President).
+Hiring departments may not commit to sponsor any prospective non-tenure track employee for permanent residency without the appropriate approval by all required offices, including the Office of the Provost.

 NOTE: AUBURN UNIVERSITY RESERVES THE RIGHT TO ESTABLISH INTERNAL POLICIES AND PROCEDURES FOR THE SUBMISSION, ADJUSTMENT AND MODIFICATION OR WITHDRAWAL OF ANY EMPLOYER BASED PETITIONS AT ANY TIME.

 A petition for permanent residency may be filed for an employee in a permanent, full-time professional position.
 "Professional" is defined to be any position which clearly requires a four-year Bachelor's Degree or higher.
 "Permanent" is defined to be a tenure-track or tenured faculty position or any regular position that is expected to continue indefinitely, and in which the employee intends to remain indefinitely.
 "Visiting", "Acting", or "Interim" faculty positions do not meet the definition of permanent.
 [Note that Post-doctoral positions are not considered permanent.]